The rain hadn't stopped in over a day.

 "Call me Vrix."

-"You're the Wilde boy," Silas said.
+"You're the Wilde boy," Silas said, voice smooth and amused.
 "The one with the spooky power signature."

-"I'm the one building something," Mark answered.
+"I'm the one building something," Mark replied.
 "And I don't have time to impress you."

 "Oh?"
 Silas raised a brow.
 "And what makes you think I'm not already impressed?"

-The glyphs on its surface were forbidden.
-One flicker of intent, and the coin cracked into a whispering rune that made Silas flinch.
+Mark tossed a coin.
+Silas caught it.
+The glyphs etched into its surface were forbidden.
+One flicker of intent, and the coin would have cracked into a whispering rune that could scramble the mind.
+Silas flinched.

 "No," Mark said.
-"And if you work with me, I'll show you the kind of runes that rewrite the rules, not just break them."
+"And if you work with me, I'll show you runes that rewrite the rules, not just break them."

 Elira's breath caught.

-As they stepped into the outer ward of the buried city, they saw the first remnants:
+As they stepped into the outer wards, remnants of the city revealed themselves:

-– Runes that responded to Mark's presence, flaring black-gold for the first time in centuries.
+Runes that reacted to Mark's presence, flaring black-gold for the first time in centuries.

-Mark moved through it with unease and purpose.
-Every step made his magic resonate louder.
+Mark moved forward with unease and purpose.
+Every step made his Forbidden Tier pulse, resonating with the dormant magics around them.

-They reached a dais at the city's heart — a platform inscribed with ancient spell-circles that had no modern analog.
-As Mark stepped into it, the air thickened.
+They reached a dais at the city's heart—a platform inscribed with ancient spell-circles that had no modern analog.
+The air thickened, alive with expectation.

 "You return, Crownless.
 You wear a name, but not yet the Will.
 Claim it."